Boundary values, random walks and $\ell^p$-cohomology in degree one: Introduction

 A graph $\Gamma = (\Gver,E)$ is defined by $\Gver$, its set of vertices, and $E$, its set of edges.
 All graphs will be assumed to be of bounded valency.
 The set of edges will be thought of as a subset of $\Gver \times \Gver$.
 The subject matter is the reduced $\ell^p$-cohomology in degree one of the graph $\Gamma$.
 This is the quotient

+where $\kk = \rr$ or $\mathbb{C}$ is the field where our functions take values (this choice plays no role).
 See subsection \S{}\ref{ss-prelim} for more details.
-The main goal of this paper is to give partial answers to a question (dating back at least to Gromov \cite[\S{}8.$A_1$.($A_2$), p.226]{Gro}): \begin{ques} Let $G$ be an amenable group, is it true that for one (and hence all) Cayley graph $\Gamma$ and all $1<p<\infty$, $\ssl{\ell^pH}^1(\Gamma)=0$? \end{ques} The case $p=1$ is slightly singular and the case $p=\infty$ is trivially false (see appendix \ref{sapp}).
+The main goal of this paper is to give partial answers to a question (dating back at least to Gromov \cite[\S{}8.$A_1$.($A_2$), p.226]{Gro}): \begin{ques} Let $G$ be an amenable group, is it true that for one (and hence all) Cayley graph $\Gamma$ and all $1<p<\infty$, $\ssl{\ell^pH}^1(\Gamma)=0$? \end{ques} The original question concerns cohomology in all degrees.
+The case $p=1$ is slightly singular and the case $p=\infty$ is trivially false (see appendix \ref{sapp}).
 For $p=2$, the positive answer is a famous result of Cheeger \& Gromov \cite{CG} (see also Lück's book \cite{Luck}).
 The results presented here will give a positive answer for all $p \in ]1,2]$ and covers (for all $p$) many cases.

 The basic idea relies on a standard argument which shows that a function which (essentially) only takes one value at infinity has trivial cohomology class.
 With a few more efforts, this determines $\ssl{\ell^1H}^1$ via boundary values on the end (see appendix \ref{sapp}).
 The idea is to define a ``boundary value'' of $g \in \D^p(\Gamma)$ on another ideal boundary, namely the Poisson boundary.
 This boundary is made up by harmonic functions, so a natural candidate for this boundary value is $\limm{n \to \infty} P^{(n)}g$ where $P$ is the random walk operator.